Trayvon Martin's mother felt 'disgust' over Zimmerman verdict

 "We are looking at all legal options right now," Crump told CBS.

-(Reporting by Kevin Gray in Miami and Emily Stephenson in Washington; Editing by Scott Malone, Grant McCool and Peter Cooney)
+(Reporting by Kevin Gray in Miami and Emily Stephenson in Washington; Editing by Scott Malone and Grant McCool)